vladlinu/TeamOne/docs/stakeholder requests/stakeholdersEN.md

 Available features:
 * attach practical tasks and lecture materials to classes in the schedule;
 * add to the schedule of training and consultation with the consent of the teacher;
-* provide a list of students present at a particular class
+* provide a list of students present at a particular class;
 * use student user type capabilities.

 #### 4.4 Teacher user feature description